Mernda Park Primary School

 Further information is available http://victoriancurriculum.vcaa.vic.edu.au/

-Resilience, Rights and Respectful Relationships (RRRR) is a comprehensive approach to the primary prevention of violence against women and children.
-As a school we are dedicated to promoting and modeling respect, positive attitudes and behaviours with the aim of teaching our children how to build healthy relationships, resilience and confidence.
+Resilience, Rights, Respectful Relationships (RRRR) is a comprehensive approach to the primary prevention of violence against women and children.
+As a school we are dedicated to promoting and modelling respect, positive attitudes and behaviours with the aim of teaching our children how to build healthy relationships, resilience and confidence.
 The whole school approach to RRRR goes beyond curriculum, recognising that to drive real change, classroom learning needs to be reinforced by what is modelled within the school community.

 Further information is available http://www.education.vic.gov.au/about/programs/Pages/respectfulrelationships.aspx